mpv-player/mpv/DOCS/man/en/vo.rst

     OpenGL video output driver.
 It supports extended scaling methods, dithering and color management.

     By default, it tries to use fast and fail-safe settings.
-Use the driver ``opengl-hq`` to use this driver with a high quality rendering preset.
+Use the alias ``opengl-hq`` to use this driver with defaults set for high quality rendering.

     Requires at least OpenGL 2.1 and the GL_ARB_texture_rg extension.
 For older drivers, ``opengl-old`` may work.